- Wei Sun and Junyao Kuang joined our group in August 2018 as visiting professor and Ph.D. student respectively.

 - On Friday, October 13, 2017, Sickweather CEO Graham Dodge visited KState.

-- Faryad has been visiting professor at the Georgia Institute of Technology since July 2016.
+- Faryad has been a visiting professor at the Georgia Institute of Technology from July 2016 to August 2017.

 - The Workshop on Multilayer and Interconnected Networks in Girona on June 8, 2016, was a success!

 - Professor Jose Marzo spent three months May to July 20160 visiting AT the NetSE group.